Variational Learning is Effective for Large Deep Networks: IVON is Effective for Large Deep Networks

+\revision{We repeat the experiments by~\citet{DaMo23} to merge finetuned RoBERTa models on} IMDB, Amazon, Yelp, RottenTomatoes, and SST2.
+Given pretrained weights $\vparam_0$, they use the following method to merge $T$ finetuned models $\vparam_t$,

+where $\vh_t$ is the diagonal of the Hessian at the $t$'th model.
+For IVON, we use the vector $\vh$ as the Hessian estimate.
+We compare it to the squared gradient (SG) estimator: $\vh_t = \sum_{i} [\nabla \hat{\ell}_i(\vparam_t)]^2$.
+The loss $\hat{\ell}_i$ here is the same as $\loss_i$ but uses labels sampled from the model.
+The estimator is related to Laplace's method~\citep{DaMo23} and requires an extra post-training run over the full dataset.
+For both methods, we set $\vh_0$ using the SG method because IVON is not used during pretraining.
+We use same settings as~\Cref{app:roberta}.

-Table~\ref{tab:merging} shows that both estimates perform similarly.
-However, our variational method does not have any overhead unlike Laplace which requires an additional pass over training data and therefore incurs significant overhead.
-We expect even better results for IVON when the model is pretrained with it, because the variance is already estimated during pretraining.
-We leave this for future work.
+Table~\ref{tab:merging} shows that both estimates perform similarly, despite IVON not needing an extra pass through the dataset (indicated by $0\%$ overhead in the last column).
+We expect the results to get even better when the model is pretrained with IVON, because then $\vh_0$ is also estimated during pretraining.